uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/lessons/run-length-encoding.md

 In this lesson we will again just be looking at black and white images (this makes learning the CS concepts much simpler, and following lessons move on to coloured images).

-Remind students about what they learnt in the previous lesson, that digital images are made up of pixels and computers store the colour of pixels using binary digits (bits).
+Remind students about what they learnt in the previous lesson, that digital images are made up of pixels and computers store these pixels using binary digits (bits).
-Draw a 3x3 grid on the board, or display one to students in another way (e.g. with a projector or on a large piece of paper).

-Teacher: Let's say this grid represents a small image, with each box representing
+Show the students the following image.
+This can be on a projector or printed out, it just needs to be large enough for everyone to see.

+... cup image ...

 {panel type="general"}